carlamissiona/ai-revolution/chapter-two.md

 “That sounds reasonable, But how do we ensure that this authority is fair and balanced?

-The story from the media session will continue with an interruption of the received signal from the disputed habitat.
-Damian this boy
+The story from the media session will continue until an interruption of the received signal from the disputed habitat.
+Damian this boy who sleeps on his couch innocently is bound to take a leave from his community study of today session.
+He is a Thelnu